Basel GemFest: Synthetic Diamonds Getting Better, But so is Detection

-Wang added that several new producers are creating higher quality HPHT synthetics, including Fancy blues, colorless and fancy yellow diamonds.
-The largest fancy color HPHT synthetic GIA has examined to date was larger than 4 carats.
-A Russian producer, New Diamond Technology, has produced colorless and near-colorless HPHT synthetics as large as 5 carats, Wang noted, displaying a 5.19 ct.
-K color I1 cut-cornered rectangular shape and a 4.30 ct.
-D color SI1 cushion shape.
+Wang added that several new producers are creating higher quality HPHT synthetics, including Fancy blues, colourless and fancy yellow diamonds.
+The largest fancy colour HPHT synthetic GIA has examined to date was larger than 4 carats.
+A Russian producer, New Diamond Technology, has produced colourless and near-colourless HPHT synthetics as large as 5 carats, Wang noted, displaying a 5.19 ct.
+K colour I1 cut-cornered rectangular shape and a 4.30 ct.
+D colour SI1 cushion shape.

 Unlike HPHT synthetics, CVD stones have no distinctive inclusions, so, like HPHT synthetic diamonds, they can be screened out by use of infrared spectroscopy or the DiamondSure, which can detect their telltale absorption features.
 Definitive identification may then be made by the DiamondView, which reveals CVD diamonds’ distinctive fluorescence patterns.
 It was also noted that while annealing (high temperature heat treatment) of CVD can remove some characteristic spectroscopic emission lines, a silicon related impurity that is very common in currently available CVD stones (and very rarely found in natural diamonds) is extremely difficult to remove.